ianstormtaylor/superstruct/docs/reference/types.md

 `map` structs validate that a value is a `Map` object with specific types for its keys and values.

+> 🤖 When defining a key/value schemas with `map` it will traverse all the properties to ensure they are valid!
+If you don't care about validating the properties of the map, you can write `map()` instead.

 ### `never`

 ```ts